Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 • Better financial protection

 Several factors influence where your down payment falls within these ranges.
-Location plays a major role, with state-by-state rates varying dramatically.
+Location plays a major role—New Jersey, Nevada, California, and New York are seeing some of the steepest rate increases in 2026 (up to 10%), while states like Iowa, Minnesota, and Arkansas are experiencing meaningful decreases.
 Your driving record also matters—accidents or violations can push you into high-risk categories requiring larger upfront payments.

 Credit scores significantly impact your down payment amount as well.
-Drivers with poor credit pay up to 105% more for full coverage than those with excellent credit, and this price gap flows directly into higher upfront payment requirements.
+Drivers with poor credit can pay 40% to 109% more for full coverage than those with excellent credit, and this price gap flows directly into higher upfront payment requirements.
 Insurance companies view credit as a predictor of payment reliability.

 Trusted by Thousands